-1. Community endorsement - If an applicant has designated its application as community-based (see section 1.2.3), it will be asked to submit a written endorsement of its application by one or more established institutions representing the community it has named.
+Community endorsement - If an applicant has designated its application as community-based (see section 1.2.3), it will be asked to submit a written endorsement of its application by one or more established institutions representing the community it has named.
 An applicant may submit written endorsements from multiple institutions.
 If applicable, this will be submitted in the section of the application concerning the community-based designation.

 At least one such endorsement is required for a complete application.
-The form and content of the endorsement are at the discretion of the party providing the endorsement; however, the letter must include an express statement of support for the application as submitted and the contact information of the entity providing the endorsement.
+The form and content of the endorsement are at the discretion of the party providing the endorsement; however, the letter must identify the applied-for gTLD string and the applying entity, include an express statement of support for the application, and supply the contact information of the entity providing the endorsement.